A Mixture of Linear-Linear Regression Models for Linear-Circular Regression: AGMM Model

 \section{AGMM Model}

 Consider a general linear-circular regression problem for $p$ real predictors $X$ and a circular response $\Theta$.
-We treat a circular response $\Theta \in [-\pi, \pi]$ as the result of the modulo operation on an unobserved real (or linear) response $Y \in \mathbb{R}$,
+Following the wrapped normal model \citep{mardia2009directional}, we treat a circular response $\Theta \in [-\pi, \pi]$ as the result of the modulo operation on a latent real (or linear) response $Y \in \mathbb{R}$,

 Equivalently, we can write